alejandrozf/abcl-memory-compiler/README.md

 A way to compile Java source code for create Java classes at runtime with ABCL!

-Internally it uses the Java library InMemoryJavaCompiler(https://github.com/trung/InMemoryJavaCompiler)
+Internally it uses the Java library InMemoryJavaCompiler(https://github.com/trung/InMemoryJavaCompiler) For using it, you will need to run your ABCL instance under a JDK.

 ABCL is very good for interact with external Java libraries.
 But there are cases when this integration is not enougth.